What Is It Like To Be an ER Nurse? Find Out if You Have What It Takes 987839088534212 [9:30 AM] Katie Iglewski

 The smell of disinfectant.

-Is ER nursing stressful?
+Is ER nursing hard?
 Without a doubt.
 The ER is in constant motion and things move quickly.

 As an ER nurse, you need the ability to handle a high-stress, fast-paced environment with dignity and grace.
 You can never allow yourself to become too frazzled.

-For those who want even more adventure, ER travel nursing can be an exciting way to experience ER nursing while enjoying all that travel nursing has to offer.
+For those who want even more adventure, ER travel nursing can be an exciting way to experience the ER while enjoying all that traveling has to offer.

 #3: ER Nurses Are Detail-Oriented